THE NEW COVENANT PRIESTS (Part 2)

 The Scripture states, “For the lips of a priest should keep knowledge, and people should seek the law from his mouth; for he is the messenger of the LORD of hosts.”
 (Mal.
 2:7 NKJV).

-God rebuked the priests for failing in their responsibility in Malachi 2:
+God rebuked the priests for failing in their responsibility.

 8 But you have departed from the way; You have caused many to stumble at the law.
 You have corrupted the covenant of Levi,” Says the LORD of hosts.